SwissDataScienceCenter/renku/docs/docs/10-users/20-getting-started/_01-full-tutorial.md

 ## Conclusion

 🎉 Congratulations!
 You have successfully created a Renku project, connected data and code, launched a session, and shared your project with collaborators.

-You can find this project available here: https://renkulab.io/v2/projects/renku-team/zurich-air-quality-analysis
+You can find this project available [here](https://renkulab.io/p/renku-team/zurich-air-quality-analysis).

 :::tip
 Want to learn more?
-Check out our full library of [ Renku How-To Guides](https://www.notion.so/Renku-How-To-Guides-900f417fc205439789a9fbdc5cadcec8?pvs=21).
+Check out our full library of [Renku Use Cases](/docs/docs/10-users/80-use-cases/).
 :::